Hollow Tree, Tasmania: Montacute

 “The church is in the Gothic style, beautiful in its simplicity, as churches should be.
 The old church porch and the fine old arched doorway have their proper places.
 The windows are all of the lancet kind.
 On the roof, at the east end, there is a stone cross - the token of which we are not to be ashamed - and on the opposite end is a raised niche for the bell.
 The whole building is of light but durable sandstone, well wrought.
 There is everything in this little church to remind the devout of the 'House of Prayer,' where our forefathers worshiped in England”.

 "The inside is even more striking than the outside.
 No pains or expense have been spared.
 From end to end, from floor to roof, all is complete.
-Every thing has been done which the servant of God should do to build a temple meet for the worship of Him who dwelleth in the heavens.
-The pulpit, the reading desk, the scats, are all of dark wood, well wrought and varnished.
+Everything has been done which the servant of God should do to build a temple meet for the worship of Him who dwelleth in the heavens.
+The pulpit, the reading desk, and the seats, are all of dark wood, well wrought and varnished.
 The roof is open and lofty.
-The rafters are of dark varnished wood like the seats.
+The rafters are of dark varnished wood, like the seats.
 The church is beautifully adapted for the voice.
 The lowest tones are perfectly audible in the furthest corner."

 "The site of the church is on a rising ground, not very far from Montacute House.
 The ascent has been made easy by a carriage drive and bridge.
-Some high rocks rise perpendicularly above the hill on which the church stands and these, bold and protecting, throw an air of peace and stillness around, a very pleasant atmosphere for a church."
+Some high rocks rise perpendicularly above the hill on which the church stands, and these, bold and protecting, throw an air of peace and stillness around, a very pleasant atmosphere for a church."

-The Hallett family have owned Montacute since 1897, they, like Langdon, had come from Montacute in Somerset.
+The Hallett familyhase owned Montacute since 1897; they, like Langdon, had come from Montacute in Somerset.

 Rathmore

-Rathmore is a single storey sandstone house with attic, built by convicts in a transitional style.
-The house is located on a knoll and has a sandstone paved verandah and iron roof.
+Rathmore is a single-storey sandstone house with an attic, built by convicts in a transitional style.
+The house is located on a knoll and has a sandstone paved verandah and an iron roof.